 - Completed the ACT or SAT tests within the past five years with qualifying scores.
 Please see ppcc.edu/testing-center for list of qualifying scores;

 - Graduated from high school within the last 2 years, with a cumulative GPA of 3.0;

-- For College Algebra: completed high school Pre-Calculus or higher with a “B” or better within the last 18 months
+- For College Algebra: completed high school Pre-Calculus with a "B" or better within the last 18 months

-- For MAT 103 , MAT 107 course requirements: completed high school Algebra I with a “B” or better both semesters within the last 18 months
+- For other Math course requirements: completed high school Algebra II with a "B" or better within the last 18 months

 - Have an earned a baccalaureate degree from a regionally-accredited college or university;